devforfu/loop/README.md

 ## If you need something mature and robust

-Please check the following project (especially, the last one) if you would like to have a more product-ready solution with less manual work and more levels of abstraction:
+Please check the following projects (especially, the last one) if you would like to have something that is more suitable for production usage with less manual work and debugging:

   1. [Ignite](https://pytorch.org/ignite/) — an official high-level interface for PyTorch